Mastermind Groups 101: How to Join and What to Expect

 Don’t just say, “What do you think?”
 This won’t produce feedback that’s very helpful.

 Instead, zero in on one or two main questions that you can ask to get specific feedback.
 For example, you might say, “If you were me, how much would you price this product?”
-That can help you get concrete direction moving forward.
+That can help you get a concrete direction moving forward.

 Be thorough, too.
 Sometimes in mastermind meetings, you’ll find that one or two people answer every question while others prefer to sit back and listen.
 But those quiet people have a valuable perspective, too!